 And always keep extra bottles for more convenience.
 When I traveled for the first time, I had 4 feeding bottles, a thermos with warm water, baby formula, bottle cleaning solution, dry wipes and bottle cleaning brush to go with.

-Now you think that while travelling a few diapers and wet wipes should be more than enough.
+Now you think that while traveling a few diapers and wet wipes should be more than enough.
 But it is not.
-When you are travelling with a baby in a car, chances are that you are going to need more diapers than you possibly would think.
+When you are traveling with a baby in a car, chances are that you are going to need more diapers than you possibly would think.

 You might also need to change the diaper more frequently than you do at home.

 Not only wet wipes but you will also have to keep dry tissue or a piece of cloth to dry the skin after diaper change.